unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** Concentration, up to 1 minute

-Divine light washes out from you and coalesces in a soft radiance in a 30-foot radius around you.
+Alien light washes out from you and coalesces in a soft radiance in a 30-foot radius around you.
 Creatures of your choice in that radius when you cast this tek skill shed dim light in a 5-foot radius and have advantage on all saving throws, and other creatures have disadvantage on attack rolls against them until the tek skill ends.
 In addition, when a fiend or an undead hits an affected creature with a melee attack, the aura flashes with brilliant light.
 The attacker must succeed on a Constitution saving throw or be blinded until the tek skill ends.

 ##### Hypnotic Pattern